praneet3t/Novito---AI-Scrum---Meeting-Agent/README.md

 ## 🆘 Support

-For issues or questions:
+For questions or issues:
-1. Check the documentation in `/docs`
+1. Check documentation
-2. Review the API documentation at `/docs` endpoint
+2. Review API docs at /docs
 3. Open an issue on GitHub

 ---

-**Built with modern web technologies for efficient team collaboration**
+**Built to transform meetings into action for any organization**